familyjs/rindo-site/versioned_docs/version-v2/output-targets/custom-elements.md

 Now you can publish your library to [Node Package Manager (NPM)](https://www.npmjs.com/).
 For more information about setting up the `package.json` file, and publishing, see: [Publishing Component Library To NPM](../guides/publishing.md).

-### Usage in Typescript
+### Usage in TypeScript

-If you plan to support consuming your component library in Typescript you'll need to set `generateTypeDeclarations: true` on the your output target in `rindo.config.ts`, like so:
+If you plan to support consuming your component library in TypeScript you'll need to set `generateTypeDeclarations: true` on the your output target in `rindo.config.ts`, like so: